CS4Kids/teachers-site/docs/lessons/ch9.md

 #### Solution Code

-The full solution codebase can be found ...
+A sample dataset and spreadsheet can be found [here](https://docs.google.com/spreadsheets/d/109-W4dDIzDeqZuxB9TrumgV6XbmZK0PLd3sf4LmTZqM/edit?usp=sharing)

 ---

 #### Assignment and Rubric: Representing Data

 > Data can be represented in many different ways.
 Geodes, for example, come in many shapes and forms, with different types of crystals inside.
 Colors can be represented by RGB or HEX, and sizes can be represented by millimeters or centimeters.
 Give five examples of a thing that can be represented in different ways.
-Use the downloadable worksheet to organize your work.
+Use the [downloadable worksheet](https://cs4kids.club/ch9-worksheet.pdf) to organize your work.
 Be sure to include both a low-level and a high-level representation of a given value, such as colors.

 Exemplary | Adequate | Needs Improvement
 ---|---|---
-The student creates a creative prototype that includes a design for hardware, software, and at least one other sensor | The student creates a prototype that lacks creativity or one of the required elements | The student creates only a basic prototype that lacks sophistication
+The student writes a report giving five examples of a thing that can be represented in different ways, both low and high level, using the worksheet | The student partially completes the work, showing only four elements | The student turns in an incomplete worksheet, missing a deeper analysis of low and high level representations of the objects